NehaRajput0502/coditbyneha/README.md

-# 🌐 CoditByNeha — Minimal Front Page
+# 🌐 CoditByNeha — Minimal Front Pag

 A clean, fast, and responsive landing page for **CoditByNeha**, a study materials hub covering programming languages, frameworks, backend, and graphics concepts.